entrptaher/playground-json-query-mingo/readme.md

 ---

 # How it works?
+We create a minimal graphql server with `graphql-yoga`, however it could be express or anything else.
+It has one query which returns json data.

 ### Generate Fake Data
 fakeData generates 5 to 20 fake objects so we don't need a database to test out how it works.